“It’s Too Cold for Ticks” — Why This Lyme Myth Is Dangerous

 Ticks don’t follow calendars.

-Research shows that deer ticks can remain active at temperatures as low as 35–40°F, surviving winter months beneath leaf litter, brush, and snow cover.
-The Centers for Disease Control and Prevention notes that blacklegged ticks can be active during winter warm spells when temperatures rise above freezing
+The Centers for Disease Control and Prevention notes that blacklegged ticks can become active during winter warm spells when temperatures rise above freezing.

 They are most active in fall and early spring, but during mild winters they may emerge in January or February.
 In southern regions, tick activity can continue year-round.